Sanchita-nitr/Quiz-App/README.md

 - `public/` - Static assets like images and icons.
 - `quiz-app/` - Root project directory with configuration files.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements.

 ## License

 This project is licensed under the MIT License.

 ---

 This project is part of my portfolio and demonstrates my skills in modern web development with React, Next.js, and TypeScript.
-It is suitable for showcasing in CVs and GitHub profiles for job applications.